Budapestby VisitCity Guides

 Affordable mineral-rich waters draw locals seeking authentic therapeutic benefits at Lukács Bath

-The modern era of Lukács began in 1884 when Fülöp Palotay purchased the baths and transformed them into a destination spa.
-He added a spa hotel, established a cutting-edge hydrotherapy department, and modernized the swimming facilities.
-This development attracted famous artists, writers, and intellectuals from across Europe who came seeking both healing and inspiration in the thermal waters.
+Modern Lukács began in 1884 when Fülöp Palotay bought the baths and turned them into a destination spa.
+He added a spa hotel, built a cutting-edge water therapy department, and made the swimming areas better.
+This brought famous artists, writers, and smart people from all over Europe who came for healing and inspiration in the thermal waters.

 Historic marble plaque listing names of notable visitors to Lukács Bath in Hungarian text